Patty Spivot: Flashpoint

 Patty, wanting to do something bigger with her life, stole the former Hot Pursuit's gear from the Central City Police Department evidence locker, which was set to be transported to the Justice League, becoming the new Hot Pursuit.
 Escaping from a group of cops in her Cosmic Motorcycle, Patty went to a rooftop.
 Suddenly, her bike detected a timestorm and initiated an emergency chronal-evac, transporting her to the year 3011.

 There, she was captured by Brainiac's forces and placed in a hibernation chamber, where she was forced to relive her worst memory: drowning to death for a few minutes in a pool when she was a kid.
 However, she managed to escape.

 Later, she helps Kid Flash (Bart Allen) escape from Brainiac, Earth's ruler in 3011.
 After they get to safety, Patty reveals her identity to him and explains that they are in the 31st century.
 Kid Flash tells her that he was born in the 31st century and it is nothing like the 31st century he was born in, so something must have changed in the timeline.
 Patty tells him that her bike can travel through time but only if it has the Speed Force tank, so Kid Flash agrees to find it.
 Kid Flash tells her that they must get back to the past and fix the timeline.
 Then, Kid Flash takes off his glove and shows that his right hand has lost its skin and it only has muscles and bone.

 Patty reveals to Kid Flash how she became Hot Pursuit.
 Bart takes Patty's helmet and uses it to see how much was the timeline changed.
 Suddenly, the two are attacked by Brainiac's probes, but they escape using the Cosmic Motorcycle.
 Hiding in an abandoned building, they decide to enter Brainiac's fortress to obtain the Speed Force tank.

 Bart lets himself be captured by Brainiac, who places him in a virtual reality chamber.
 Inside the chamber Bart manages to rewrite several of Brainiac's programs, including his security systems.
 This allows Patty to enter the citadel and rescue Kid Flash.
 They manage to find the Speed Force tank, but Brainiac impales Patty in the chest with his claws.
 Enraged, Bart attacks him while Patty obtains the tank.
 Using her last moments, Patty smashes the tank in front of Bart, allowing him to regain his speed.
 Patty dies and her body is taken by Brainiac.
 Bart escapes to the past, promising to save her.

 The New 52

-Flash managed to change reality and create a new universe, bringing Patty back to life.
+In 2011, "The New 52" rebooted the DC universe.
 In this new reality, Barry never marries with Iris West and enters a relationship with Patty.
 After the Future Flash incident, she breaks up with Barry and is never seen in the comics since.